kotcrab/ocr-reader/README.md

 - Change minimum OCR confidence level.
 - Change reading direction (right to left by default).
 - Adjust the overlay:
-  - Those options are meant for finding issues with OCR, most of the time there's no need to use them.
+  - Those options are meant for finding issues with the OCR, most of the time there's no need to use them.
   - Show overlaid text and highlight detected paragraphs.
-  - Override font size and text direction detection.
+  - Override font size and detected text direction.

 ### Text hooker